ValeriyMarchenko/Django-courses/README.md

 # Django-courses
-Learning django framework.
 To work with use: 'py -m pip install Django'